 Underlying many of these applications is the development of information seeking strategies for digital libraries, primarily through the use of knowledge graphs to provide contextual assistance to users.
 Dr Page was Oxford investigator for the Mellon funded ‘Workset Creation for Scholarly Analysis and Data Capsules’ (WCSA+DC) where, alongside colleagues at the University of Illinois, he explored how these models can be applied to nearly 16 million volumes held in the HathiTrust Digital Library.
 Large-scale linking of complex and nuanced datasets also motivated Dr Page’s role as in the ‘Mapping Manuscript Migrations’ project, one of the most recent international ‘Digging into Data’ awards.

 Dr. Page teaches the third year project group ‘Designing Intelligent Music Technology’ for the MSc in Engineering Science; and for Humanities Division options papers on ‘Digital Musicology’ and ‘Linked Data’ for the MSc in Digital Scholarship.
-He co-supervises a DPhil student, alongside colleagues from Oxford and the Victoria & Albert Museum, as part of the AHRC Collaborative Doctoral Partnerships programme.
+He supervises MSc and DPhil students, including a doctoral studentship awarded through the AHRC Collaborative Doctoral Partnerships programme with colleagues from Oxford and the Victoria & Albert Museum.

 Most Recent Publications